mickfuzz/makecode-platformer-101/groupCourse.md

 * Have you applied a Mission Card or a system pattern yet?
 * Have you got a balanced of game patterns added?

-### Reflection

-What are the final changes you want to make for the last session?

-### Homework
+Also pay special attention to the **play testing phase** this time to see if you can see any glitches that others may find in your game.

+### Setting your Goals for the Final Week

+If you are following this guide as a five week program then this will be the penultimate week.
+It is common to not have the time to make all the changes you want to make.
+You now have to make the difficult decisions to decide on the last big changes you will make to your game.
+You also need to decide on which goals you will not be able to add to this game.
+To do this you can make a list and choose only the top two or three to work on.
+Try to use your experience from previous sessions to estimate how long this will take you.
-Try not to add any more to your game in terms of new patterns.
+Try not to much more to your game in terms of new patterns.
 Focus as much as you can on the playability of your game.
+Make sure to allow time for a lot of self testing.

 ## Session Five